dmbarbour/Sirea/README.md

 There are many problem domains where support for continuous-varying signals would be useful: motion, sound, animation, charting, physics, probability.
 Sirea currently supports only discrete-varying signals, which is quite suitable for digital information (boolean values, integers, text).
 However, RDP in general can support piecewise-continuous signals.

 I am interested in eventually developing support for continuous signals, most likely in a transformative layer above Sirea RDP.
+This has at least two special requirements:

-* Upon `bdelay` or `bpeek` need to time-shift the signal contents.
+* Upon `bdelay` need to time-shift the signal contents.
 * Instead of `bsplit` need some support for zero-crossings.

 Viable candidates include [trigonometric polynomials](http://en.wikipedia.org/wiki/Trigonometric_polynomial) or [plain old polynomials](http://en.wikipedia.org/wiki/Polynomial).
 These models are symbolic, can be represented as a simple vector of coefficients, are easy to serialize or utilize on a GPU, and multi-dimensional variations are feasible.
 Use of Haskell functions (`T -> a`) is also feasible, though opaque and full of semantic garbage (such as discontinuous signals).